srct/go/README.md

 Finally, install these packages from the standard repositories:
  - VirtualBox

+    On Ubuntu:
     `$ sudo apt-get install virtualbox`

-    You should be installing the latest virtualbox version which as of time of writing is `5.0.24_Ubuntur108355`.
+    You should be installing the latest VirtualBox version which as of time of writing is `5.0.24_Ubuntur108355`.
 You can verify the version number by running `vboxmanage --version`.

  - Vagrant

     `$ sudo apt-get install vagrant`